-If, however, you are more in tune with the research, have spent time practicing these alternative therapies on yourself and others, you will most likely be aware that these therapies are incredibly powerful (3).
+If, however, you are more in tune with the research and have spent time practicing these alternative therapies on yourself and others, you will most likely be aware that these therapies are incredibly powerful (3).

 It’s far more efficacious for a provider to spend 30 minutes talking 1 on 1 to a patient about diet than it is to see 3 patients for 10 minutes each and to only have time to manage a couple of their medications during that time.